What To Pack for Graduate Students

 What your art school requires you to bring

 Each art school has a list of materials and supplies unique to that art conservatory.

-UNCSA School of Filmmaking requires all incoming students to purchase four items:
+UNCSA School of Filmmaking requires all incoming students to purchase three items:

 - A MacBook Pro computer with the latest operating system;

 - The AppleCare warranty (to keep your computer working); and

 Follow the instructions below on how to get your Apple MacBook Pro and Final Draft

 All incoming students are required to have an Apple MacBook Pro.
 The 16” size is recommended

 to allow more window space for editing.
 You should purchase the model that has at

 least a 2.3GHz 8-core i9 processor, a minimum of 16 GB RAM, a minimum of 1TB of SSD